- Guide based on suits by Manguwu, most infomation should be transferrable -

 I use hand measurements to ensure that the paw is correctly sized.
 To do this, trace your hand out on an A4 sheet of paper and send it as a photo.
 No scan is required but take a flat photo of the paper(You can also send this with your DTD but still send a picture)

-When asked to do a head measurement, use a measuring tape to measure;
+You may be asked to do a head measurement, use a measuring tape to measure;

 • Vertically - the full length around your head from under the chin to around the top of your head